 Environmental Program Manager

 Mark Patrick McGuire joined ACWA in January 2016 as an Environmental Program Manager.
-He manages the following ACWA committees and workgroups: Nutrients Policy, Legal Affairs, Pretreatment, and Water Quality Trading.
+He manages Association work in the following subject areas: Nutrients policy, legal affairs, NPDES permitting, compliance, and enforcement, pretreatment, and water quality trading.
 Patrick holds a J.D. from the Catholic University of America, Columbus School of Law and a B.S. in History from Northeastern University.
 He is an active member of the Rhode Island and Massachusetts bars and came to ACWA after working for over three years as Associate Legal Counsel at the Narragansett Bay Commission in Providence, Rhode Island.